rdarin/devgrow-landing/_posts/2018-01-11-customer-service.md

 ---
 layout: post
-title:  "Inception Movie"
+title:  "Who we are"
 author: ryan
 categories: [ Jekyll, tutorial ]
 tags: [red, yellow]
 image: assets/images/11.jpg
-description: "My review of Inception movie.
-Acting, plot and something else in this short description."
+description: "Introducing the devgrow team and sharing why we're so passionate about fixing the relationship between software engineers and managers"
 featured: true
-hidden: true
-rating: 4.5
 ---

+Introducing the devgrow team and sharing why we're so passionate about fixing the relationship between software engineers and managers.
 Review products, books, movies, restaurant and anything you like on your Jekyll blog with Mediumish!
 JSON-LD ready for review property.

 #### How to use?